COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • Remember an infant’s individuality when assessing their growth.
 These charts represent the goal for growth of all healthy Canadian infants, regardless of ethnicity or type of feeding.

-• Early identification of potential nutritional concerns, and behavioural changes implemented by the family helps promote optimal growth.
+• Early identification of potential nutritional concerns, allows behavioural changes to be implemented by the family, which helps promote optimal growth.

 Growth Charts for Special Populations